UMM-CSci-3601-S17/lab1-on-html-and-css-lab1-omegasquad/README.md

 3. Select your repository from the drop down menu ("Git repository URL").
 If your repo is not listed here, you can copy-paste this address from GitHub.

+#### Version Control Reminder:
+Remember to practice good version control!
+New features should be developed in feature branches, commit messages should be in the present tense and provide meaningful information, and you should use pull requests on github to merge changes from feature branches into your master branch.

 ## Resources:
 ####Validating your code:
 - [HTML Validation](http://validator.w3.org/)